How to choose a financial advisor

 How are you getting paid?

-ADVICE ONLY - This where you want to get a yes.
-If the advisor is only paid for offering you advice, they are not incented to make certain recommendations to enhance their own income.
+This where you want to get a yes.
+If the advisor is only paid for offering you advice, they are not incentivized to make certain recommendations to enhance their own income.
 I personally think this is best and it’s how we do business at Convergent.
 Just to be clear: investment products and insurance are not all bad.
-BUT, they should be one small part of your financial portfolio, not the primary vehicle.
+BUT, if used, they should be one small part of your financial portfolio, not the primary vehicle.

-For more information on how advisors get paid, check out this blog post.
+🔗 For more information on how different advisors get paid, check out this blog post.

 Will I be working with you or your staff?